BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 # we also connect it up to a utility
 elec_ru = bsync.ResourceUse(
     bsync.EnergyResource('Electricity'),
-    bsync.ResourceUseNotes("This is required to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
-No irregularities found."), bsync.ResourceUnits('kWh'),
+    bsync.ResourceUseNotes('This is required to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
+No irregularities found.'), bsync.ResourceUnits('kWh'),
     bsync.PeakResourceUnits('kW'),
     bsync.EndUse('All end uses'),
     bsync.UtilityIDs(
         bsync.UtilityID(IDref=elec_ut['ID'])
     ),
-    ID=f"ResourceUse-Electricity"
+    ID=f'ResourceUse-Electricity'
 )
 # given the above, we add the annual totals
 elec_ru += bsync.AnnualFuelUseNativeUnits(67334.15)